 Take Snapchat for example.
 Very few thought it was going to take off at first.
-Now brands are paying attention as users flock to the platform.
+Now brands are paying attention to users flock to the platform.

 So, how can you identify these platforms?
 Pay attention to industry publications such as Mashable and WIRED.
 These technology sites are often first to cover new technologies.
 The likes of Forbes and Fast Company will follow suit once a business case has been established.